shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M02Lab01_Entitlements_and_Templates.md

     ![](../images/Customer-service-admin-1.png)

-1. In the site map, select **Calender** in Operations.
-The Calender page appears.
+1. In the site map, select **Calendar** in Operations.
+The Calendar page appears.

 1. In the **Holiday calendar** section, select **Manage**.